< Previous Article Next Article >

 Nowadays in Japan, indie record labels are also "distributors" because they can tap into the indie distribution network and get your music into the main digital music services and retail CD shops (not usually on shelves but for online and special orders) like the major record companies.
 Actually, there is another middleman or aggregator that also takes a cut, but as long as you're OK with the cut the record label is offering you then it doesn't matter.
 You can expect to get 35% to 50% of net sales (wholesale price) when you are under a Japanese record label/distributor.

 If you manage to get a good deal with a record label in Japan that will get your music in all the main music shops in Japan and who will actually pay for significant promotion, then that is great.
 If you know your record label is small with limited financial resources to devote to you, try to cooperate and offer to contribute to some of the promotion expenses like print/online advertising, or airfare for a tour (but also try to negotiate a higher share of sales).
+Some foreign indie bands have used crowd funding to help pay the costs of their Japan tour.

 Traditionally, in Japan you were either a "pro" (i.e. "signed" to a record company) or an "amateur" (i.e. not an "employee" of a record company).
 Today, "amateur" has been replaced with the word and concept of "indie".
 The indie scene is booming in Japan with new distribution, sales, and rights administration systems set up especially for indie bands/artists and record labels.